Pandoa/FirebaseFeatures/docs/installation.md

 !> Desktop platforms use the Android `google-services.json` file.

 ## 4. Creating a Realtime Database (optional)
+If you plan to use Realtime Database, you need to create a Firebase Console.

 To create a Realtime Database for your project:
 1. Go to the [Firebase Console](https://console.firebase.google.com/).
 2. In the left panel, click on Realtime Database.